cfpb/consumerfinance.gov/docs/development-tips.md

 - Use `yarn add new_dep@se.m.ver` to install new dependencies or update existing dependencies.
-- If you can't do this for some reason or are looking to freshen all dependencies, you will need to edit `.yarnrc`, temporarily commenting out the `--install.pure-lockfile true` and `--install.offline true` flags before proceeding with your installation or update.
 - In the rare but observed case that `yarn add new_dep@se.m.ver` doesn't add every needed package to the offline cache, you likely need to first run `yarn cache clean`.